 Treatment: If you suspect you have an ectopic pregnancy call your doctor ASAP.
 It can be life threatening if left untreated.
 An ectopic pregnancy may need surgically removed or you may require medication with close monitoring to stop the growth of cells.

-It’s possible to think your pain is happening on your ovary while, in reality it’s really popping off in another nearby local.
+It’s possible to think your pain is happening on your ovary while, in reality it’s really popping off in another nearby area.

 Here are some common conditions that you could mistake for ovary pains:

-Constipation: The rule of thumb with this crowd pleaser?
-If you’ve had less than three bowel movements in the last week, it’s probably constipation babe.
+- Constipation.
+The rule of thumb with this crowd pleaser?
+If you’ve had less than three bowel movements in the last week, it’s probably constipation.